 A transcript is an official copy of a student's academic history at UCSC.
 Transcript requests are not processed if you have outstanding financial obligations to the university.
 If you received a message after ordering your transcripts that indicates you have a hold on your transcripts, please contact Student Business Services via e-mail at oarinfo@ucsc.edu.
 Two versions of your official UCSC student records are available from the Office of the Registrar: with or without evaluations.
-See reg.ucsc.edu/students/ordering.htm for information about ordering transcripts and for transcript fees.
+See ordering transcripts for information about ordering transcripts and for transcript fees.